Tyler Tardi: Mixed doubles

 In addition to playing in the mixed doubles event at the 2016 Youth Olympics, Tardi has also won two BC mixed doubles championships (2013 and 2015) with Dezaray Hawes.
 The pair would go 4–3 at both the 2013 Canadian Mixed Doubles Curling Trials and 2015 Canadian Mixed Doubles Curling Trials.
 In 2015, their record was good enough to make it to the playoffs, where they lost in the round of 12 to Glenn Howard and daughter Carly.
 They also competed in the 2019 Canadian Mixed Doubles Curling Championship, where they were first in their round-robin pool, but lost in the quarterfinal to Kadriana Sahaidak and Colton Lott.

 Personal life

 Tardi was a student at Kwantlen Polytechnic University and was an online motion graphic design student at the School of Motion.
-He is engaged to fellow curler Dezaray Hawes.
+He is married to fellow curler Dezaray Hawes.
 He currently works as a brand and marketing designer for Curling Alberta and lives in Calgary.
 He is the nephew of three-time Canadian champion Cathy Gauthier and cousin to her son Jacques, 2020 Canadian Junior Men's curling champion skip, and former teammate.